-With its extended battery on board, this powerful laptop lasts nearly 14 hours on a charge.
+With its extended battery on board, this powerful laptop lasts more than 13 hours on a charge.
 If that's not enough endurance for you, you can carry a spare battery and swap it in, without even turning off the computer.

 Pros: Great keyboard; Colorful screen; Hot-swappable battery; Light weight

 Cons: No Thunderbolt 3 port; Mediocre battery life with 3-cell battery

 Key Specs: 12.5-inch screen; Up to 1920 x 1080 resolution; Up to Core i7 CPU; 3 pounds / 3.4 pounds (with 6-cell battery)

 Lenovo ThinkPad 25 (13:05)

 To celebrate the 25th anniversary of ThinkPad, Lenovo has taken a T470, dialed up its components to 11 and added a few cool retro design elements.
 In place of the standard island-style keyboard, Lenovo has put the classic 7-row keyboard, which offers a superior user experience thanks to its dedicated media controls, enlarged Esc and Delete keys and page forward / page back buttons.
 A soft-touch palmrest is more comfortable against your wrists than the hard, coarse plastic of the T470.